 1 Identify new system for recording ligature actions (overseen by Project Group) Complete SP Control LRRG agreed to new Environmental standards with new ways of recording.
 Proposal agreed and action complete.
 New action to review policy and put new system in place.
-Actions ((to modify risks) By When By Who Gap Update 4 Further roll out of environmental improvements Complete ММ Control Roll out complete for 2023-24.New risk stratification document developed identifying improvements prioritised for 2024-25. this is now a BAU process Recommending to Executive Team/ Lead that action is closed 6 Pilot the project for a year followed by evaluation (in house training) Complete Project Group Control Action complete with new training proposal approved by Executive Team.
+Actions ( to modify risks) By When By Who Gap Update 4 Further roll out of environmental improvements Complete ММ Control Roll out complete for 2023-24.New risk stratification document developed identifying improvements prioritised for 2024-25. this is now a BAU process Recommending to Executive Team/ Lead that action is closed 6 Pilot the project for a year followed by evaluation (in house training) Complete Project Group Control Action complete with new training proposal approved by Executive Team.
 New action to roll out training (see action 8).
 7 Implement new environmental standards with new way of recording maintenance breaches only on 3i Jul-24 SP Control Ligature policy including new environmental standards and inspection SOP has been updated with new process and following consultation has been approved.
 New audit tool developed and with pilot with 'go live' July 2024.
 New capture to distinguish actions which are maintenance requirements has been put in place.
 Assessment of action for closure is 8 Roll out new ligature training Jul-24 Project Group Control Roll out of new training programme commenced in May 2024 (507 staff trained).
-Skills drills (following training) are arranged in all inpatient areas from Sept '24 Recruitment of additional trainers to support delivery underway tial Risk Score C5 x L4 = 20 Current Risk Score C4 x L3 = 12 Target Sco C3 x L2 = eted actions 1, 2 and 3 have been removed will not feature in future reports. d from the Board report.
-Culture Director L e Responsible Office: .ead: Lorraine Hammo mmittee: PECC Executive Director People and Controls Assurance Key Co ontrols () Level 1 Ianagement) Level 2 (Oversight) Level 3 (Independent) Employee e Experience Team in cluding Director Experien ned and 6 Employe ce Managers in pos VAPR and safety t st. Equality a and Inclusion Policies Policy and d Procedures in pla ice Governa nce - Equality & Inclusion Sub-Committee and reporting to PECC Range of equality networks and d staff engagement methods orks Established cutive Sponsors Training (inc. RISE Programme 2) micro-incivilities co rogramme in place RISE (3 cohorts completed with positive staff feedback) WRES ar nd WDES l WDES plans in pl Sponsorship of pla EDI Cultu ire Supporting staf ramme in place to l f affected by discrir r, abuse and bullyir minatory Behaviou rs Framework Behaviou r Framework in pla се EDI Fram ework RAG system Fram ework developed Actions (to modify risks) By When By Who Gap ļ Update 4 ment of psychological and aff.
-Address racial abuse and JT.
-Mar '25 LH Co ntrol Sexual safety phone line now operational 24 hours a day, seven days a week.
-Managers has also been reminded of their role in supporting staff who have reported any issues of this nature and on call directors are enrolled into Level 2 Safeguarding Training.
-We are workin with staff to co-design a road map on how the Trust should respond to all incidents of violer and abuse.
-In addition we are working with Peer Support Workers and patients to gain an understanding as to why violence and abuse may occur on wards and what can be done to reduce incidents.
+Skills drills (following training) are arranged in all inpatient areas from Sept '24 Recruitment of additional trainers to support delivery underway tial Risk Score C5 x L4 = 20 Current Risk Score C4 x L3 = 12 Target Scor C3 x L2 = 0 eted actions 1, 2 and 3 have been removed will not feature in future reports. d from the Board report.
+Culture Director L Responsible Office: I ead: Lorraine Hammo mmittee: PECC Executive Director People and ond Controls Assurance Key Co ontrols (N Level 1 lanagement) Level 2 (Oversight) Level 3 (Independent) Employee e Experience Team ind cluding Director Experience ed and 6 Employ ce Managers in po VAPR and safety ost.
+Equality a and Inclusion Policies Policy and Procedures in pl lace Governance - Equality & Inclusion Sub-Committee and reporting to PECC Range of equality networks and d staff engagement methods orks Established cutive Sponsors Training ( inc. RISE Programme 2) micro-incivilities or rogramme in plac RISE (3 cohorts completed with positive staff feedback) WRES ar nd WDES WDES plans in p Sponsorship of p EDI Cultu ire Supporting staf ramme in place to f affected by discr r, abuse and bully riminatory Behaviou rs Framework Behaviou r Framework in pl lace EDI Fram nework RAG system Frame ework developed to modify risks) By When By Who Gap Update ment of psychological and aff.
+Address racial abuse and IT.
+Mar '25 LH Cor also been reminded of their role in suppor nature and on call directors are enrolled in with staff to co-design a road map on how and abuse.
+In addition we are working wit 24 hours a day, seven days a week.
+Managers have thing staff who have reported any issues of this not Level 2 Safeguarding Training.
+We are working the Trust should respond to all incidents of violence here Support Workers and patients to gain an use may occur on wards and what can be done to